 (v) No person whose Application for Membership has been rejected may be introduced as a guest at any Club function or use facilities provided by the Club for a period of two years from the rejection, nor may the Committee consider further Application from that person in that period.

-(e) Re-election Any Member who has retired from the Club, other than under Articles 3(f) or 5(b) may be re-elected without formality on payment of any arrears of Subscription, but without liability to pay Entrance Fee.
+Any Member who has left the Club, other than under Articles 3(f), may join again without liability to pay Entrance Fee..

-(i) Where, in the case of any Member, the Committee considers and, having given opportunity for the Member to appear before it and answer the complaint, resolves, by a majority of two-thirds of those present, that a Member’s conduct is incompatible with Membership, it shall expel the Member;
+(i) Where, in the case of any Member, the Committee considers and, having given opportunity for the Member to appear before it and answer the complaint, resolves, by a majority of two-thirds of those present, that a Member’s conduct is incompatible with the club’s goals (art 2) and policies, it shall expel the Member;

 (ii) The Member may appeal against this expulsion to a General Meeting, which may annul the Committee’s decision by a resolution passed by a majority of two-thirds of those present.